58 Acres | $1,657,000

 Much of the creekbanks are within the floodplain, however, FEMA maps are not completely accurate.
 Please see the attached flood map for the historically observed flood areas.

 IMPROVEMENTS / UTILITIES

-A concrete dam and patio located near the upper end of the creek was constructed in the late 1980s.
+A concrete dam and patio located near the upper end of the creek were constructed in the late 1980s.

-The entire 75-acre property is perimeter fenced, but will need additional fencing to enclose the 60 acres if desired (the neighboring sellers graze 2 horses on the property).
-The southern border is high fenced for game, while the remainder is low barbed wire and mesh.
+The entire 73-acre property is perimeter fenced but will need additional fencing to enclose the 60 acres if desired (the neighboring sellers graze 2 horses on the property).
+The southern border is high fenced for exotic game, while the remainder is low barbed wire and mesh.

-All mineral rights owned by the seller (if any) will convey with the property.
+All mineral rights owned by the seller will convey with the property.